The importance of nutrition during pregnancy and breastfeeding

 God.
 DHA supplements for maternal diet positively altered laboratory measures that reflect immune function.

-Q: Should the mother continue to take Omega 3 birth?
+Q: Should the mother continue to take Omega 3 after birth?

 A: Breastfeeding mothers should continue to take omega-3 fatty acids in DHA during breastfeeding to provide the developing baby with an adequate level of omega-3 fatty acids, which is essential for building the nervous system (brain + spinal cord + eyes).